skhcjh231/blog-post/content/docs/spring24/16_/_index.md

 ## **More details**
 ### **Capacity**
 ### **Autoregressively sampling**
+The issue with autoregressively sampling is that it lacks information about future tokens, which means it cannot determine whether a token will be in the top-k when it passes through the router.
+Therefore, to solve this problem, the paper proposes two methods.
 - Simple auxiliary loss
+  The first method is introducing an auxiliary loss.
+By designing an additional binary cross-entropy loss function at the router's output, the value of tokens in the top-$k$ is guided to be greater than 0.5, while the value of tokens are not in the top-$k$ is guided to be less than 0.5.
+Through its process, when the token passes through the router, it is considered to be in the top-$k$ if its value is higher than 0.5, then it passes through the self-attention and MLP layer.
+Otherwise, it passses through the residual path.
+Designing such a function impacts the primary language modeling objective about 0.2-0.3%.
+We believe this likely refers to the extent to which performance and inference time are affected.

 - Small auxiliary MLP predictor

 With these methods, authors can sample autoregressively by choosing to route tokens to or around a block based on the router's outer which is not depends on the future tokens.
 They provide empirical result that auxiliary task achieved 99% accuracy.